 The General Educational Development (GED®) test

-The High School Equivalency Test (HiSET)
+The High School Equivalency Test (HiSET®)

-A high school equivalency diploma, on the other hand, can be earned by adult sor other non-traditional students without completing four years of traditional high school.
+A high school equivalency credential, on the other hand, can be earned by adults and other non-traditional students without completing four years of traditional high school.

-There are 24 Adult Education programs all around New Mexico just waiting to help you prepare for a high school equivilancy test - and go beyond it.
+There are 26 Adult Education programs all around New Mexico just waiting to help you prepare for a high school equivilancy test - and go beyond it.
 Adult Education programs can also help you with career exploration and advancement, getting into college or job training programs, master the English language, and/or help you support your children's learning and education more effectively.
 These free services are designed to meet each individual's personal education and career goals, so why not explore this option today?